divaprotocol/oracles/README.md

     "type": "function"
 }
 ```

-Once a value has been submitted, `statusFinalReferenceValue` switches to `1` = Submitted or `3` = Confirmed depending on whether the [dispute mechanism](#optional-dispute-mechanism) is activated or not.
-No second value can be submitted unless the status changes to `2` = Challenged which is only possible when the dispute mechanism is activated.
+Once a value has been submitted, `statusFinalReferenceValue` switches from `0` (Open) to `1` (Submitted) or `3` (Confirmed) depending on whether the [dispute mechanism](#optional-dispute-mechanism) was activated or not.
+The data provider cannot submit a second value unless the status changes to `2` (Challenged) which is only possible when the dispute mechanism was activated.
 Once the value reaches Confirmed stage, the value is considered final and no changes can be made anymore.

+Note that DIVA does not prevent users from creating pools with an expiry date in the past.
+Whitelisted data providers can but are not expected to provide any value for such pools.
+The time of pool creation will be made available in the subgraph in the next release.

-### Challenges
+## Challenges
-IMPORTANT: Note that

-### Challengeable
-A data provider can indicate at the time of submission whether the submitted value can be challenged or not.
-Ideally, data providers wrap the `setFinalReferenceValue` function into a separate smart contract and hard-code the `_allowChallenge` value so that pool creators already know at the time of pool creation whether a submitted value can be challenged or not.
+DIVA integrates an optional dispute/challenge mechanism which can be activated on demand (e.g., when manual oracles such as a human reporter are used).
+A data provider can indicate via `_allowChallenge` parameter at the time of submission whether the submitted value can be challenged or not.
+To avoid surprises for users, data providers can wrap the `setFinalReferenceValue` function into a separate smart contract and hard-code the `_allowChallenge` value so that pool creators already know at the time of pool creation whether a submitted value can be challenged or not.

-Further, note that a value submitted during a challenge by a position token holder is not stored in the smart contract but emitted as part of the `StatusChanged` event (which is indexed in the subgraph).
+Each position token holder of a pool can submit a challenge including a value that they deem correct.
+This value is not stored in the DIVA smart contract but emitted as part of the `StatusChanged` event and indexed in the subgraph.
+Data providers should leverage this information as part of their review process.

 ## Settlement fees
 Data providers are rewarded with a settlement fee of 0.05% of the total collateral that is deposited into the pool over time (fee parameter is updateable by DIVA governance).
-The fee is retained within the DIVA smart contract when users withdraw collateral from the pool and can be claimed and transferred by the corresponding data provider at any point in time.
+The fee is retained within the DIVA smart contract when users withdraw collateral from the pool and can be claimed by the corresponding data provider at any point in time.
+The data provider can also transfer the fee claim to another recipient.
+This is particularly useful when the `setFinalReferenceValue` function is wrapped into a smart contract.

 ### Get fee claim
-The claimable fee amount for a given `_collateralToken` and `_recipient` can be obtained by calling the following function:
+The claimable fee amount can be obtained by calling the following function:
 ```
 getClaims(
     address _collateralToken,
     address _recipient
 )
 ```
+where:
+* `_collateralToken` is the collateral token in which the fee was paid
+* `_recipient` is the entitled data provider address

 ABI:
 ```json